Installation Guide

 Move to right directory, and make the files executable:

-The official documentation will cover the scope, dependencies and usage of the component.
+Follow the documentation detailed at the "README.md" file which covers the scope, dependencies and usage of the component.

 The preconfigured setup includes certificates for: